release notes

 • Day one of knowing ‘we’ll find a way’ to create value for our enterprise clients in the new context of AI communication … without really knowing the best way yet!

-This is where the journey started.
-With a goal to help people get ‘just in time’ learning on their business communication.
+We’d already been running our enterprise training business for nine years at this point and had a new goal to help people get ‘just in time’ learning on their business communication.

-We did an accelerator, got a few grants, stayed up late on far too many nights, hooked into the Microsoft Innovation Centre and generally busted a ball creating a VSTO add-in for Microsoft Word and Outlook that would coach you on the fly.
-The world’s shittiest tech.
-Yes.
+We did a University of Queensland accelerator, got a few grants, stayed up late on far too many nights, hooked into the Microsoft Innovation Centre and created a VSTO add-in for Microsoft Word and Outlook that would coach you on the fly.
+The world’s most awful and difficult tech.
 The pits.
 Sheer determination got us there.

-Was this a bad idea?
-Kinda.
+Was this a good idea?
+Sure.
 Did people love it?
-Yes.
-Could we get it deployed and updated in enterprise?
+Oh, yes.
+Could we get it deployed and updated in enterprise on repeat?
 No. Game over.